RandyKLe/YummyNoodleBar/README.md

-In this tutorial you'll use Spring to create a production strength Web application.
+In this tutorial you'll learn to use Spring to create production strength Web applications.

-TODO, need a discussion on Spring MVC and the theory of MVC (prob in step 1) TODO, need a discussion on the Model portion of MVC (prob in step 2) TODO, need a discussion on the Controller portion of MVC (prob in step 2) TODO, need a discussion on the View portion of MVC (prob in step 4)

 ## Spring and the Web

 The web has become a core part of our lives, from shopping to finding the closest ATM.
 Web applications, server software sending HTML over HTTP, implement the web.

-Spring helps you build web applications that scale from a small internal applications to millions
+Spring helps you build web applications that scale from a small internal applications to those serving millions of users and thousands of concurrent requests.

-Whether you are beginning the construction of a web application using Spring, or ar just curious on what a Spring backed web application looks like, you've come to the right place.
+Whether you are beginning the construction of a web application using Spring, or are just curious on what a Spring backed web application looks like, you've come to the right place.

 ## What you'll build